 Prices in Lviv public transport

 As of the 2018, the gas engine public transport (yellow marshrutkas, bigger buses) costs 5 UAH per person, while electric transport (tram, trolleybuses) costs 3 UAH for a single fare on this vehicle.
-You can not switch to another vehicle and will have to pay again there.
+You can not switch to another vehicle with this tickets and will have to pay again there.
 Please note: On the trams and trolleybuses of Lviv Elektrotrans there is a extra fare for large luggage (meaning everything of size that would have to be checked-in at the airport) of the price of a single ticket (currently also 3 UAH).

 Lviv Elektrotrans recently introduced a 3-day-ticket for tourists.
 This ticket costs 40 UAH and allows you to use as many trams and trolleybuses during those three days as you wish.
 If you are in Lviv for a month or more and you need to take a tram or trolleybus often, it might be worth it to buy a monthly ticket for the electro transport, which currently costs around 100 UAH.
 Actually you can buy those monthly tickets at kiosks with the sign Преса.
 The passes are called місячний проїзний (read: Misyachnyj projiznyj).
 They cost 120 UAH.
 To buy the tourist ticket or the monthly ticket you can visit the website of Lviv Elektrotrans.

 How to pay in Lviv public transport